-Hunza rulers, called "Tham" or "Mir" had their seat in two strongholds, Baltit and Altit.
-The Mir Family abandoned Baltit fort in 1945 and built new resedences for themselves lower down in Karimabad.
-The centuries old Baltit Fort has been become a Heritage Museum, after some restoration work by Aga Khan Trust for Culture Historic Cities Support Programme.
+Hunza rulers, called "Tham" or "Mir" had their seat in two strongholds, Baltit and Altit, Baltit being the major one.
+The Mir resided in the Baltit Fort until it was abandoned in 1945.
+Then he moved to the newly built residences lower down in Karimabad.
+The centuries old Baltit Fort has become a Heritage Museum, after some restoration work by Aga Khan Trust for Culture Historic Cities Support Programme.
 The Museum is managed by the Baltit Heritage Trust.

 Here are some pictures of the Baltit Fort and its surroundings.